DocDBrown/BattleshipShellCLIGame/Readme.md

 ## Building in progress....

-When Automated Application Generation and Validation is Complete Run the game with
+When Automated Application Generation and Validation is Complete (fixing minor bugs) Run the game with

 ```json
 bash battleship.sh